 I read a post a while back about how SEO and search engine ranking algorithms have created a landfill of useless search results across search engines.
 It’s interesting how dramatically different searching the web was before search engines began ranking results based on popularity and profiling user engagement.
 In the early days of search, there was a real feeling of exploring the vastness of the web.

 In the last few years, websites and social media platforms have introduced explore pages/tabs into their interfaces.
 Usually these are just feeds masquerading as explore pages.
 Other times they are simply static curated “staff picks” lists, or personalized recommendation pages.
-To me, these pages don’t live up to the name “explore”.
+To me, these pages don’t live up to the name “explore.”
 A feed is based around time, usually sorted reverse chronologically, whereas an explore page reveals the expansiveness of a website by pulling from disparate sources, indifferent to time, allowing one to jump into the depths of something entirely new.
 Even personalized recommendation pages like Instagram’s explore tab aren’t really explore pages either because they are limited to a user’s interests/similarities to other users on the platform.
 Being fed similar content based on your likes isn’t the same as exploring the vastness of a platform.
 Explore pages are unique in that they unearth things that are not necessarily the most popular or the most recent.
-Interestingly, when explore pages are built this way it allows users to approach a platform with an open mind and with less expectations.
-Explore pages should make you feel a sense of excitement similar to the feeling of exploring a new place.
+When explore pages are built this way, it allows users to approach a platform with an open mind and with less expectations.
+Explore pages should give you that feeling of excitement that one gets from exploring a new place.

-When I worked at The Creative Independent, we talked about creating an explore page, but we never got far enough along on the idea to define what the page would actually look like.
+At The Creative Independent we talked about creating an explore page, but we never got far enough along on the idea to define what the page would actually look like.
 One thing we did implement was a random button that served up a random interview from over 600 articles across the site.
 I ended up moving this button into the main navigation so that readers could continue to click the button until they found an interview that interested them.
 It’s fairly easy to implement a “randomized items/articles” section on a website.
 In the case of The Creative Independent, this simple addition revealed how expansive the site really was.

-Though I doubt anything like Muxtape will ever exist again, I don’t think the idea of exploring a website through randomization has to be completely lost.
-This simple design decision showed how useful randomization can be without any sort of curation or personalization.
+I doubt anything like Muxtape will ever exist again but I don’t think the idea of exploring a website through randomization has to be completely lost.
+Randomization can be extremely powerful on its own without any sort of curation or personalization.